MatthiasKunnen/custom-ddns/src/typescript/providers/src/wix/README.md

 `hosts.ttl` number
 The TTL of the DNS record.
 If not specified, update will not overwrite the existing TTL and create will use the Wix default setting.
-**Note**: Wix does not support multiple TTL values for the same host (using multiple records).
-It only saves the last value provided for a specific host.

 `useHostsFromRequest` boolean
 When `true`, any hostname specified in the request will be updated.
 The hostnames specified in